cksystemsteaching/selfie/README.md

 ./selfie: backtracking 1
 ./selfie: selfie terminating test/input_test.c with exit code 0
 ```
 The verbose option `-v` prints information about a symbolic execution.
 The level `1` shows the exit codes at each possible end, the level `2` adds a sum-up containing the current **trace** length (the symbolic memory), the number of instructions executed for this path, the total number of executed instructions, and the witness specifying the input values to reproduce this path.
-The other verbose values enable the unreachable branch warnings whenever a condition is valuated with symbolic values (level `3`) or any unreachable branches (level `4`).
+The other verbose values enable the unreachable branch warnings whenever a condition is evaluated with symbolic values (level `3`) or any unreachable branches (level `4`).
 Finally, level `5` enables the symbolic debugger which is similar to `-d` but with symbolic values.

 ### Bounded Execution
 ```c